Suicide mission

 Suicide attack on the USS Essex (CV-9) by a Kamikaze pilot, near the Philippines.

-A suicide mission is a task and/or mission which is so dangerous for the people involved that they are not expected to survive and return.
+A suicide mission is a task and/or mission which is extremely dangerous or dangerous to the point where the people involved are not expected to survive, often rendering the persons as "expendable" for the mission.
 The term is sometimes extended to include suicide attacks, such as kamikaze pilots and other suicide bombings, whose perpetrators kill themselves and their opponents or destroy other enemy targets.

 Military and wartime

 In a military context, soldiers can be ordered to perform very dangerous tasks or can undertake them on their initiative.
 For example, in the First World War, French soldiers mutinied en masse in 1917, after appalling losses convinced them that their participation at the front would inevitably lead to their deaths, and in October 2004, during the Iraq War, 19 soldiers in the US Army refused orders to drive unarmored fuel trucks near Baghdad, calling the task a "suicide mission".
 Those soldiers faced investigations for breakdown of discipline.

 Suicide missions can also be an act of desperation, such as a last stand, or to save lives.
 The latter end of the Battle of Stalingrad could be seen as a suicide mission from the German perspective, as they were ordered to fight to the death with no option of surrendering nor the chance of escape.